CyberShadow/steamkeyactivator/README.md

 * Steam's key activation is severely throttled.
 After 10 unsuccessful key activations, no keys can be activated for an hour.
 This program will keep retrying until the cooldown expires, however activating a lot of keys may take up to several days.

-* This program will not redeem unredeemed Steam keys from your HumbleBundle library.
-If you wish to redeem all Steam keys, you must first go through https://www.humblebundle.com/home/keys and click on all "Activate on Steam" buttons yourself.
+* This program will not claim unclaimed Steam keys from your HumbleBundle library.
+If you wish to claim all Steam keys, you must first go through https://www.humblebundle.com/home/keys and click on all "Activate on Steam" buttons yourself.
 This must be done manually because this action is not undoable, and precludes gifting the game key using HumbleBundle's website to someone else.

 ## Troubleshooting